nucleom42/rubee/readme.md

 RuBee is a fast and lightweight Ruby application server designed for minimalism and high performance.

-The main pholosophy of RuBee is to focus on Ruby language explicit implementation of the MVC web applications.
+The main philosophy of RuBee is to focus on Ruby language explicit implementation of the MVC web applications.
 There are no hidden details, you can adjust it for your needs.

 Want to get a quick API server up and runing?
 You can do it for less than 7 min!